 - Initial offerings: Considered income for both individuals and businesses

-- Trading: Results in either capital gains or losses; capital losses could offset capital gains and minimize tax liability
+- Trading: Results in either capital gains or losses; tax loss harvesting could offset capital gains and minimize tax liability

 - Exchanging: Altcoin exchanges are treated as a sale that results in either capital gains or losses.

-- Receiving payments: Cryptocurrency payments received as salary or in exchange for a product or service are considered income.
+- Receiving payments: Virtual currency payments received as salary or in exchange for a product or service are considered income.

 - Air drops: The day of the drop, these transactions are treated as ordinary income, but their value will vary and will be considered a capital gain or loss when sold or exchanged.

-- Mining: Considered income with a value tied to the fair market value of the coin the day it was mined
+- Mining: Considered income with a value tied to the virtual currency’s fair market value on the day it was mined.

 - Spending: Results in either short- or long-term capital gains or losses, depending on the holding period.

-Here are three tips that can help you avoid taxation troubles if you’re buying and selling cryptocurrencies.
+Here are four tips that can help you avoid taxation troubles if you’re buying and selling cryptocurrencies.

-As mentioned above, many cryptocurrency transactions could result in capital gains taxes since the IRS views altcoins as property rather than income.
-This means you could end up paying significantly more taxes if you’ve realized a capital gain, but it may lower your tax bill if you’ve suffered a loss.
+Many virtual currency transactions could result in capital gains taxes since the IRS views altcoins as property rather than income.
+This means you could end up paying significantly more taxes if you’ve realized a capital gain, but you may lower your tax bill if you’ve suffered a loss.

 When reporting cryptocurrency for tax purposes, you should state when you purchased the currency, what you paid for it, when you sold it, and what you received for it.
-The basis (or purchase price) will be used to determine capital gains or losses.
-For further assistance, you can visit bitcoin.tax, where you can determine how much you owe and complete a Schedule D (1040) for capital gains and losses from cryptocurrency sales.
+The basis (or purchase price) will be used to determine capital gains or capital losses.
+You may need to track the fair market value of the goods or services that you received or exchanged for virtual currency.

-Don’t wait until the last minute to check old emails or waste time scrounging around the junk drawer for past statements and receipts.
-Instead, keep an accurate ledger of all cryptocurrency transactions and include information about dates, costs, trade partners, and the digital currency’s fair market value.
-You should also withhold an appropriate percentage from your proceeds to help cover potential tax payments and/or liabilities related to cryptocurrency.
+Without good recordkeeping, you may find yourself digging through old emails or scrounging around the junk drawer looking for past statements and receipts.
+Instead, keep an accurate ledger of all digital currency transactions and include information about dates, costs, trade partners, and the digital currency’s fair market value.
+You should also withhold an appropriate percentage from your proceeds to help cover potential tax payments and/or liabilities related to virtual currency.
 You’ll thank yourself when tax season rolls around.